 BGIA is a small and selective program for undergraduates and recent graduates.
 Demonstrated maturity and professionalism are among our primary criteria for acceptance.
 BGIA currently sends interns to over 140 organizations, where our students have developed a record of significant achievement.
-BGIA students work between 20 and 45 hours per week for 12 - 15 weeks, and receive academic credit for the work that they do.
-Since they earn academic credit, they are not paid.
-A rigorous seminar-tutorial structure supports them in their internships.
-We work hard to match our students with the right working situation, so that mentors and students have a constructive experience.
+BGIA students work between 20 - 30 hours per week during the semester, and 20-40 hours per week during the summer.
+Students receive academic credit for their internships, so all internships are unpaid.
+BGIA staff work hard to match our students with the right internship opportunity, and we provide support to students prior to and throughout their internships so that mentors and students have a constructive experience.

 If your organization is interested in hosting an intern, please contact us directly, via e-mail at email@example.com, or via phone at 646-839-9262.

 Here is what a few internship mentors have to say about BGIA students: